jundalisay/sp/content/en/superphysics/principles/definitions.md

-Theorem | A resultant statement proven true through other statements Truth | the equality of perceptions from different perceiving identitites Wisdom | An intellect that is in line with the dharma of the causes and effects in question
+Theorem | A resultant statement proven true through other statements Truth | the equality of perceptions from different perceiving identitites Wisdom | An intellect that is in line with the dharma of the causes and effects in question Syllogism | reasoning from these universals (Aristotle) Induction | reasoning from  universal propositions through particulars (Aristotle)